ibm-cloud-docs/vmwaresolutions/services/mcv_viewingclusters.md

 | Credentials | The user name and password to access the ESXi server. |
 | Private IP | The private IP address of the ESXi server. |
 | Status | The status of the ESXi server, which can be one of the following values:<br> **Added** The ESXi server is added and is ready for use.<br> **Adding** The ESXi server is being added.<br> **Deleting** The ESXi server is being deleted. |
 {: caption="Table 5.
-ESXi server details for multi-zone stretched clusters" caption-side="top"}
+ESXi server details for a stretched cluster across multizone region" caption-side="top"}

 View storage details for witness and management clusters: